Advanced Ceramics Progress (ACERP) .

 The ACERP editorial board will place any plagiarism-related investigation at high priority and will take appropriate action as needed.

 Since December 2014, ACERP has effectively utilized plagiarism checker for the detection of the quality of all submitted articles in review process.
 Once a manuscript is reviewed before any decision the editorial board; we shall provide full report from board of reviewers to assist board members to judge and make correct decision.
 Based on recommendations the results would be shared with authors for revision and improving the quality of publication in ACERP.
 All submitted manuscripts to ACERP should be original and any part of the article should not be plagiarized.
 Even reviewed article before any decision, the content is checked for plagiarism.
 For any submitted manuscript, the plagiarism level greater than 25% including author name, affiliation, and references is automatically rejected and a similarity of > 20% is considered as high percentage of plagiarism.
-ACERP does its best to adhere to the Committee on Publication Ethics (COPE) as much as possible.
+ACERP follows the ethical guidelines suggested by Committee on Publication Ethics (COPE).
+ACERP does its best to adhere to the COPE as much as possible.
+When working with ACERP, authors, editors, and reviewers must abide by our code of Publication Ethics and Conduct as stated on this page.
 ACERP's board members welcome any international publishers to provide ACERP special services for improving internationalization and also help us to get recognition, prefect global impact, and publicity to approach COPE standard criteria.

 Conflict of Interest